 Properly sourced hemp oil can be sold in all 50 U.S. states.

 If sourced properly, hemp oil extract is legal to sell and purchase in all 50 states.
 Again, to be considered hemp, the cannabis plant must have less than 0.3% THC.
-At Made By Hemp, we import our hemp oil from European hemp farms, which is considered legal practice.

 We’ve heard hemp described as good and bad tasting.
 The honest truth is…it depends on your personal preferences, just like any other food.
 If you don’t like earthy flavors, we suggest using a flavored product.